 Two groups of adolescents were asked to complete a task that almost anyone would find socially stressful.
 They told the teens to give a five-minute speech on high school popularity to an unfamiliar audience of teenagers.
 To make the situation even more awkward, the teenagers in the audience were told to sigh rudely, frown, and cross their arms as they listened.

 In order to confirm that these results translated to real life, the research team brought a modified version of the experiment to school.

 For several days in a row, ninth graders took time out of their algebra class to offer up saliva samples (which can be used to detect stress hormone levels) and diary accounts of every negative event that occurred that day.
 Again, the researchers found that the teenagers who received the lesson that people grow and change were less bothered by daily stressors than their unenlightened peers.

 How do we account for the stress-busting power of such a simple intervention?
 There are a couple of explanations to consider.
 As a psychologist in my third decade of practice, I’ve learned that shame and helplessness are particularly excruciating emotions.
 Perhaps reminding teenagers that they are still very much under construction— that they can develop new qualities and tweak old ones—helps defuse both of these painful feelings.

 It’s worth noting that the research team also tracked the grades of the adolescents participating in the study.
 After accounting for where students stood academically when the research started, they found that seven months later, the teenagers who learned that people can change had higher grade point averages than the students who didn’t receive that lesson.

 Why would learning that people can change boost a teenager’s grades?
-A key factor appears to be the drop in psychological stress, which, as we’d expect, improves concentration.
+A key factor appears to be the drop in psychological stress in teens, which, as we’d expect, improves concentration.
 Indeed, the research team asked the teenagers to perform an intellectual task (counting down from 996 in steps of seven) immediately after they presented to the unfriendly audience.
 They found that the adolescents who held a flexible view of personality outperformed the teenagers who didn’t.